Choreographer

 Producer

-Kenny Wax MBE is a past President of the Society of London Theatre (SOLT) and has been working in the West End since 1989, first as an usher, then as a flyman, box office clerk, follow spot operator and on-stage crew.
-He is delighted to have received an MBE in the King’s Birthday Honours in recognition for his services to the theatre industry as well as his charitable work.
-He currently sits on the SOLT Board and Chairs the Finance and Strategy Committee.
+Kenny Wax MBE has been working in the West End since 1989, first as an usher, then as a flyman, box office clerk, follow spot operator and on-stage crew.
+He is delighted to have received an MBE in the King’s Birthday Honours in recognition for his services to the theatre industry, having previously completed a six-year term as President and subsequently as Vice President of the Society of London Theatre (SOLT) - the trade organisation for the West End Theatre industry.
+He currently sits on the SOLT Board and chairs the Finance and Strategy Committee.

 Current productions include SIX the Musical in the West End and on a UK and international tour, on Broadway where it won two Tony Awards, on a North American tour and in Australia.
 It recently played in Tokyo, Toronto, Seoul, Amsterdam, Berlin, Munich, Barcelona, Shanghai, Trieste and Zurich.
 The studio album received ‘gold’ status and together with the Broadway cast album across various music platforms, the songs from the show have exceeded one billion streams.
 The SIX the Musical Live! capture, recently released in over 750 cinemas around the UK, holds the highest screen count ever for event theatre and is the highest grossing musical in the history of stage-to-screen captures.

-Notable and award winning other productions include: the world premiere of Top Hat – winner of three Olivier Awards including Best New Musical (2013) and winner of the Evening Standard Award for Best Night Out (2012).
+Notable shows include: the world premiere of Top Hat – winner of three Olivier Awards including Best New Musical (2013) and winner of the Evening Standard Award for Best Night Out (2012).
 Once on This Island – winner of the Laurence Olivier Award for Best New Musical (1995).
-The Worst Witch - winner of the Laurence Olivier Award for Best Family Show in 2019, with Hey Duggee the Live Theatre Show winning the same award in 2023 and Olivier nominated Hetty Feather based on the book by Dame Jacqueline Wilson.
+The Worst Witch – winner of the Laurence Olivier Award for Best Family Show in 2019, with Hey Duggee the Live Theatre Show winning the same award in 2023 and Olivier nominated Hetty Feather based on the book by Dame Jacqueline Wilson.

 In 2022, Kenny opened Identical, based on the book The Parent Trap by Erich Kastner.
-Directed by Sir Trevor Nunn, it received tremendous reviews for its try-out production and is awaiting a theatre for a West End transfer.
-The Company produced the first-ever UK tour of Bugsy Malone – the acclaimed Lyric Hammersmith production, based on the world-famous movie by Alan Parker, and a stage version of the much-loved book We’re Going on a Bear Hunt recently completed a UK and international tour.
+It received tremendous reviews for its try-out production and is awaiting a theatre for a West End transfer.
+The Company produced the first-ever UK tour of Bugsy Malone and a stage version of the much-loved book We’re Going on a Bear Hunt had a UK and international tour.
 Kenny also collaborated with New Vic Theatre from Stoke-on-Trent to produce Tom, Dick & Harry based on The Great Escape from Stalag Luft III and in 2023 collaborated with Derren Brown and his team to create Unbelievable, a show which ran for four months at the Criterion Theatre in the West End.
 Fantastically Great Women Who Changed the World, an 80-minute pop musical for families about influential women in history, which won the UK Theatre Award for Best Show for Children and Young People (2022) toured the UK before completing a run at The Other Palace in 2024.
-Marlow and Moss’s second musical, Why Am I So Single?, which ran at the Garrick Theatre until January 2025, received rave reviews, four WhatsOnStage nominations and an Olivier Award nomination for Best New Musical.
+Marlow and Moss’ second musical, Why Am I So Single?, which ran at the Garrick Theatre until January 2025, received rave reviews, four WhatsOnStage nominations and an Olivier Award nomination for Best New Musical.

 Writer & Director